 Paul holds a PhD in American Studies from Boston University’s American and New England Studies Program, where he also completed a graduate certificate in Women, Gender, and Sexuality Studies.
 He received the Martin Luther King Jr. Fellowship (2012-2015) and Deutscher Akademischer Austausch Dienst (DAAD) research fellowship (2015-2016) and the Dissertation Fellowship at the Boston University Center for the Humanities in the Spring of 2017.
 During his time at Boston University, he served as the facilitator for BU’s Critical Pedagogies Forum.
 He graduated from Wesleyan University with a bachelor of arts degree with honors in Music with a focus on ethnomusicology and American music history.

 Paul has previously held a lectureship in History and Literature at Harvard University.
 At Harvard, Paul has taught on American and European postwar novels and American queer fiction.
-He has overseen senior theses on Black property rights and its contingent poetry and the figure of Roy Cohn in American theater.
-He is the recipient of a Excellent in Teaching Award from Harvard University for “America’s Queer Canon” in the 2017 Fall Term and the 2019 Spring Term.
+He has overseen senior theses on Black property rights and its contingent art production and on the figure of Roy Cohn in American theater.
+He is the recipient of a Excellence in Teaching Award from Harvard University for “America’s Queer Canon” in the 2017 Fall Term and the 2019 Spring Term.
 He was also awarded the Hoopes Prize for advising the senior thesis “A House is Not a Home: Heirs’ Property, Black Women’s Art, and Intestacy in the South Carolina Lowcountry.”
 In addition, he has taught courses on race in American film and Black intellectual thought at Drew University.

 He has spoken at Drew University, Rutgers University, the Institute for Modern Language Research at the Universty of London, and the John F. Kennedy Institute at the Free University Berlin (Freie Universität).